Miss Maine

 The Miss Maine competition is the pageant that selects the representative for the state of Maine in the Miss America pageant.
 Maine has been represented in the pageant since 1937, although the state has never produced a winner.

 With Alaska became the latest state crowned the Miss America title, Maine is one of the few states along with South Dakota, West Virginia and Wyoming that has yet to win a Miss America, Miss USA, or Miss Teen USA title.

-Paige Lessard was crowned Miss Maine 2025 on June 28, 2025, at the Donald M. Gay Performing Arts Center in Auburn, Maine.
-She will compete for the title of Miss America 2026.
+Ruthie Gusley of Phillips was crowned Miss Maine on June 27, 2026, at the Donald M. Gay Performing Arts Center in Auburn, Maine.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The following is a visual summary of the past results of Miss Maine titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.